 If you want more advanced options, you can install a third-party app that provides additional editing tools and options.
 These apps can be found in the App Store and can be easily downloaded and installed on your Macbook.

 Preview is a built-in utility that allows you to name your screenshot and share it with a click.
-You can use Preview to open your screenshot, and then use the editing tools to crop, adjust the size, and add text, shapes, and drawings to your screenshots.
+You can use Preview to open your screenshot, and then use HTML screenshot generator with editing tools to crop, adjust the size, and add text, shapes, and drawings to your screenshots.

 Screenshotting Modal Windows